 BIFF Square is the main site of the annual Busan International Film Festival – look on the ground for handprints by your favourite Korean directors and actors, and catch a film at one of the many movie theatres in the area too.
 Otherwise, it’s a hip area with a ton of retail shops and eating spots and a great vibe for walking around in the evening.

-One of my favourite street food finds was Ssiat Hotteok
+One of my favourite street food finds was something called Ssiat Hotteok:

 How to get there: BIFF Square is located next to Jagalchi MRT station, or you can walk over from Gukje Market as well.